Three networks

 Thus, the first hypothesis requires the fewest changes and is therefore the most parsimonious explanation of the data.
 Note that this hypothesis has the largest number of parsimony sites that favor it.

 Uninformative SNP positions of types 1, 2, 3, & 4 uniformly require 0, 1, 3, & 2 nucleotide changes, respectively, in any of the hypotheses.
-They therefore do not contribute any information towards the relative ranking of the three hypotheses.
+They are uninformative because they do not provide evidence in favor of any one of the three hypotheses over the others.
+[SNP positions of types 3 & 4 may be informative, under certain models of molecular evolution].